CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 the grid cell area.
 Our naming convention attaches the suffix “_ai" to the grid-cell-mean variable names.

+The units of the variables on the history file may not match internal model units.
+For netCDF files, variable units are defined in metadata.
+History variable conversion from internal model units is carried out by the ``cona`` and ``conb`` arguments defined in subroutine **define_hist_field**.  ``cona`` and ``conb`` are multiplicative and additive terms respectively that are hardwired into the source code to convert model units to history units.

 Beginning with CICE v6, history variables requested by the Sea Ice Model Intercomparison Project (SIMIP) :cite:`Notz16` have been added as possible history output variables (e.g.
 ``f_sithick``, ``f_sidmassgrowthbottom``, etc.).
 The lists of